-For crypto users seeking the freedom offered by a non-custodial wallet, and who also really, really trust themselves to secure their accounts themselves, there are a number of trusted providers in addition to BitPay Wallet.
+For crypto users seeking the freedom offered by a non-custodial wallet there are a number of trusted providers in addition to BitPay Wallet.
 Some of these include Trust Wallet, Electrum, Exodus, Edge Wallet, Blockchain.com and MetaMask.

 The best non-custodial wallet for buying, storing, swapping and spending crypto